imazen/imageflow/README.md

 By default, imageflow_tool prints a JSON response to stdout.
 You write this to disk with `--response`.

 `--debug-package` will create a .zip file to reproduce problematic behavior with both `v0.1/build` and `v0.1/ir4`.
-Please sumbit bug reports; we try to make it easy.
+Please submit bug reports; we try to make it easy.

 ## Using imageflow_server for dynamic imaging